croaky/laptop/books/sicp.md

 To compute `(fib 5)`, compute `(fib 4)` and `(fib 3)`.
 To compute `(fib 4)`, compute `(fib 3)` and `(fib 2)`.
 The evolved process looks like a tree.
-The branches split into two at each level (except at the bottom); this reflects that the `fib` procedure calls itself twice each time it is invoked.
+The branches split into two at each level (except at the bottom);
+this reflects that the `fib` proc calls itself twice each time it is invoked.

 The number of steps used by the process grows exponentially with the input.
-The space required grows linearly with the input.
+The space required
+grows linearly with the input.

+In general,
-In general, a tree-recursive process requires a number of steps proportional to the number of nodes in the tree and requires space proportional to the maximum depth of the tree.
+a tree-recursive process
+requires a number of steps
+proportional to the number of nodes in the tree and requires space proportional to the maximum depth of the tree.

-Consider this linear iteration procedure for computing Fibonacci numbers:
+A linear iteration proc for computing Fibonacci numbers:

 ```lisp
 (define (fib n)